Geoogolla/enterprise-docs/docs/administrator-guide/how-to/deploy-boldreports-server-as-subapplication-in-windows-environment.md

 17. Update the URL with sub-app for **Idp**, **Reports**, and **ReportsService** keys in the product.json file.
     ![Product.json File](/static/assets/on-premise/images/how-to/subapplication-in-windows/product-json-file.png)

-18. Now run the application from IIS.
+18. Now restart and run the application from IIS.